SunPCSolutions/Notin/API_REFERENCE.md

-# Audio2Note REST API Reference v1.0.0
+# Notin REST API Reference v1.0.0

-Welcome to the Audio2Note REST API.
+Welcome to the Notin REST API.
 Our API allows you to integrate powerful, AI-driven clinical documentation directly into your applications.

 ## Authentication